 In "The ball was hit," "hit" is a passive, transitive verb.
-The sentence doesn't really have a subject - "the ball" is the object of "hit" and the true subject - the person doing the hitting - is unstated.
+The sentence doesn't really have a subject-"the ball" is the object of "hit" and the true subject-the person doing the hitting-is unstated.

-Thus, when Jesus is translated as saying, "But I tell you that anyone who divorces his wife, except for marital unfaithfulness, causes her to become an adulteress, and anyone who marries the divorced woman commits adultery," the wife and her second husband are not the ones committing adultery, they are the objects of the adultery - the ones against whom adultery is committed!
+Thus, when Jesus is translated as saying, "But I tell you that anyone who divorces his wife, except for marital unfaithfulness, causes her to become an adulteress, and anyone who marries the divorced woman commits adultery," the wife and her second

-As noted in Lenski's commentary on this passage.
+101 As noted in Lenski's commentary on this passage.
 Of course, I've argued before that her adultery is in being forced to break the marriage covenant as well as the duty to seek reconciliation.

-None of the major translations take this meaning.
+102 None of the major translations take this meaning.
 This is not surprising since English doesn't have a passive form for "commit adultery."
 Nonetheless, two of the 20th Century's foremost Greek scholars have reached this conclusion.
 Lenski, in his commentary on Matthew, argues the case from the Greek in some detail, pointing out that "commit adultery" is in active voice in verses 27 and 28, and it should be obvious that the voice is different in verse 32.
 Zodhiates makes the argument in much more detail and reaches the same conclusion.
 Most other commentators don't even address the issue, although Lenski's commentary is a standard work available since 1943 and is often cited by other commentators on other issues.
 Note that Gary D. Collier vigorously contests the translation of this verb as passive, although he admits the form is passive.
 This argument is discussed later in "Gary Collier's rebuttal."

-96 Some English verbs are intransitive and so can't be passive.
+103 Some English verbs are intransitive and so can't be passive.
 For example, "sigh."
 I can sigh.
 I can't be sighed.